AdrijaPayin/adrijapayin/README.md

 ## 📖 About Me

-[cite_start]I am a results-driven Computer Science & Engineering student specializing in Artificial Intelligence and Machine Learning[cite: 1, 2]. [cite_start]Grounded heavily in algorithmic problem-solving and software design fundamentals, I focus on transforming raw data into predictive insights, designing custom neural network architectures, and building scalable backend applications[cite: 6, 7].
+* I am a results-driven Computer Science & Engineering student specializing in Artificial Intelligence and Machine Learning.
+* Grounded heavily in algorithmic problem-solving and software design fundamentals, I focus on transforming raw data into predictive insights, designing custom neural network architectures, and building scalable backend applications.

 ---